fabiospampinato/vscode-todo-plus/README.md

 ## Install

-Run the following in the command palette:
+Follow the instructions in the [Marketplace](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus), or run the following in the command palette:

 ```shell
 ext install fabiospampinato.vscode-todo-plus